dman926/nx-python-pdm/README.md

   - unitTestRunner: The tool to use for running unit tests.
     - unittest (default)
     - pytest
-  - directory: A diretory where the project is placed.
+  - directory: A directory where the project is placed.
+  - e2eDirectory: A directory where the E2E project is placed, Only used when separateE2eProject is used.
+  - separateE2eProject: Scaffold the E2E configuration in a separate project.
+Defaults to `true`.
   - tags: Add tags to the project (used for linting).

 ### Targets